jakobzhao/geog371/lectures/lec08/readme.md

 More on events is found in the [Leaflet documentation](http://leafletjs.com/reference.html), under each object, look at the events and properties that are available for you to utilize and manipulate.

-## 3. Use JQuery and add a GeoJSON
+## 3. Use leaflet-ajax plugin to add a GeoJSON

 Learning the fundamentals of adding small datasets to our map along with some basic interactivity is important, but often times you will be adding larger datasets to our maps, sometimes containing hundreds of features.
 Leaflet is designed to work natively with a data format called GeoJSON.
 GeoJSON is JavaScript object that contains geographic data.
 This might not make sense right now, and that is fine, we will discuss JavaScript in depth in the next session.
 But for now, lets look at one way to load a GeoJSON into our map.

 **The GeoJSON**

-In the downloaded materials, there is a data folder that contains a file called **"geog371.geojson"**.
+In the downloaded materials, there is a data folder `assets` that contains a file called **"geog371.geojson"**.
 This is a dataset of several geographic features containing the lecture, lab, and office hour location of the course Geography 371, and the route linking the lecture and lab location to the office hour location.
 Open up the GeoJSON in webstorm or other IDEs to see what a GeoJSON looks like.
 Also, you open this geojson file by a web application at http://www.geojson.io.
 As shown below.

 ![](img/geojsonio.png)